Is a Wedding Ceremony a Legal Requirement?

 To be legally married you need two things: a marriage license and solemnization (the fancy word for giving your consent to marriage, which customarily-but-not-always happens during a wedding ceremony).

 Your solemnization can be big or small, with or without all the wedding furbelows, but at a minimum you must give your consent before a qualified officiant to be legally married.

 Elizabeth Oakes is a qualified officiant who has conducted thousands of weddings during her 25+ year career.
 Her goal: to serve your needs, whether you prefer a fully custom Safer Elopement ceremony, or a no-fuss quickie Sign-and-Go to make things legal ASAP.

 MarriageToGo welcomes all couples.
 We support anti-racism and same-sex marriage.
 We specialize in interfaith, SBNR (spiritual but not religious), civil, and non-religious weddings.
 We embrace your story, values, and style at the moment of your marriage--whatever your requirements are, we listen and make getting married sweet and easy.

-I'm happy to create bespoke texts for one-of-a-kind weddings, or perform our famous on-demand civil ceremony for your short-notice nuptials.
+For the duration of the pandemic, we're providing officiation services for couples only in keeping with our Safer Elopements protocol.
+Within those parameters, I'm happy to create bespoke texts for a one-of-a-kind wedding, or perform our famous on-demand civil ceremony for your short-notice nuptials.

-However you go about it, I wish you a wonderful wedding!
+However you choose to go about it, we wish you a wonderful wedding. :)